DavidHidde/cracked-surface-generation/README.md

     ├── crack_generation: Crack generation algorithm.
     ├── dataset_generation: Blender dataset framework using crack generation.
     ├── resources: Assets of the project, including the Blender files and configuration needed to start the framework.
-    └── util: Classes related to neither the crack generation neither the dataset framework.
+    └── util: Classes related to neither the crack generation nor the dataset framework.
 ```

 ## Configuration